Below you'll find FAQs on a variety of RPN scope-related topics. Don't see the information you're looking for? Email

 email@example.com and we'll be happy to assist.

-Yes, it’s within an RPN’s autonomous scope of practice to act on orders given by a dietitian (non listed health professional) for enteral feeds if the following conditions are met:
+Yes, it's within an RPNs autonomous scope of practice to act on orders given by a dietitian (non listed health professional) for a client's therapeutic diet or nutritional plan if all the following conditions are met:

 Determining oral diet is a non restricted activity, which means a nurse, or another health professional, can decide a client’s diet.
 However, employers/organizations may narrow scope of practice around determining client diet and set specific polices and procedures (see